Longtime AP Sports Writer Rob Gloster has died at 62

 In 2002, he chronicled how the Giants and Athletics hosted playoff games on the same day , using the unconventional dateline, ACROSS THE BAY BRIDGE, Calif.
 When the Giants reached the World Series, Gloster rode a boat in the bay beyond the right field wall to learn the ways of the ballhawks who pursue home runs that splash into the water.
 The dateline for that one: ON MCCOVEY COVE, Calif.

-While stationed in Boston from 1992-94, he made an effort to cover all four professional teams in the same weekend, including a Bruins-Celtics doubleheader at the old Garden.
-And it was while working in London in 1991 that he made a point to staff a Rugby World Cup match in Gloucester, England, because the dateline and his byline were pronounced the same way.
+While stationed in Boston from 1992-94, he made a point to cover all four professional teams in the same day, including a Bruins-Celtics doubleheader at the old Garden.
+And it was while working in London in 1991 that he went to staff a Rugby World Cup match in Gloucester, England, because the dateline and his byline were pronounced the same way.

 Former AP European Sports Editor Steve Wilson said he received an email from Gloster in January 2018 updating him on a change in jobs.